Atiur Rahman

-Atiur Rahman (আতিউর রহমান; born 3 August 1951) is a Bangladeshi development economist, writer and banker.
-He served as the 10th Governor of Bangladesh Bank, which is the central bank of Bangladesh.
-He has also been called "the banker of the poor" for his contributions in developing the economy of Bangladesh.
-Atiur Rahman is credited for instituting changes in the banking industry of Bangladesh that greatly increased the foreign exchange reserves of the country and brought massive automation and digitization in the banking sector of Bangladesh.
-Achievements during his tenure include the creation of the National Payment Switch of Bangladesh; introducing automated check clearing for banks in Bangladesh using local currency cheques; starting mobile banking, which lets people carry out banking transactions via SMS (text messages) or apps; establishing the Bangladesh Electronic Funds Transfer Network (BEFTN), which is a system of transferring money from one bank account directly to another bank without paper money ever changing hands; and installing the Bangladesh Automated Clearing House (BACH), which permits rapid electronic inter-bank transfers within the country with automatic adjustment of accounts.
-On 15 March 2016, he resigned as the governor of the central bank after the cyber hacking and theft of US$101 million in foreign reserves from the Bangladesh Bank account held at the Federal Reserve Bank of New York.
+Atiur Rahman (আতিউর রহমান; born 3 August 1951) is a Bangladeshi development economist, author, and banker.
+He served as the 10th Governor of Bangladesh Bank, the central bank of Bangladesh.
+He has been called "the banker of the poor" for his contributions in developing the Bangladeshi economy.
+Atiur Rahman is credited with instituting changes in the banking industry that greatly increased the country's foreign exchange reserves and brought automation and digitization in the banking sector.
+On 15 March 2016, he resigned as central bank governor after the cyber hacking and theft of US$101 million in foreign reserves from the Bangladesh Bank account held at the Federal Reserve Bank of New York.

-Early life and education
+Early life

-Atiur Rahman was born in a village in Jamalpur district on December 13, 1951.
-His father, who was a landless farmer, had received no schooling in his life.
-Rahman went to school but had to quit after third grade due to their financial situation.
+Atiur Rahman was born in a village in Jamalpur district on 13 December 1951.
+His father, who was a landless farmer, had received no schooling.
+Atiur Rahman went to school, but had to quit after third grade due to their financial situation.

 He was able to resume his education shortly after, taking the final examination for sixth grade.
-After sixth grade, his principal showed him the Cadet Colleges' admission circular, for a better education.
-But Atiur Rahman did not want to.
 Eventually, he was admitted to Mirzapur Cadet College in seventh grade.
-A school teacher of the village, Foyez Moulavi, collected charity funds to facilitate his admission.
+A teacher, Foyez Moulavi, collected charity funds to facilitate his admission.
 Considering his financial inability, the college authority granted him free tuition.
 Thus he could continue at the college, where he passed the SSC and HSC examinations, securing positions in the merit list both times.

 He earned BSS and MSS degrees in economics from the University of Dhaka.
 With a Commonwealth scholarship, he went to SOAS, University of London to complete his Ph.D. in 1977.
-His thesis later came out as a book under the title Peasants and Classes published by the Oxford University Press.
+His thesis later came out as a book under the title Peasants and Classes, published by the Oxford University Press.